orcnd/unsubscribeAllYoutubeChannels/README.md

 - timeouts in seconds

 ## why we need timeout
-we need timeouts to prevent youtube blocking. heir firewall intend to block too many requests in short time of period. i don't know exact limits of their firewall. so you might need to re run the script more than once.
+we need timeouts to prevent youtube blocking. their firewall intend to block too many requests in short time of period. i don't know exact limits of their firewall. so you might need to re run the script more than once.

 ## have fun